Competencies for strategic leaders

-Read about all these competencies in Core Competencies for Strategic Leaders (PDF, 403KB).
+Read about competencies for strategic leaders in Core Competencies for Strategic Leaders (PDF, 402KB).

 - Building strategic alliances

 - Creating and managing change

 - Executive presence

 These competencies are common to strategic leadership positions and critical in most roles.

 They've been identified as key to strategic leaders through a series of consultations:

 - A focus group of selected strategic leaders